Charles Coolidge Parlin: Career

 In 1914, Parlin released a five-volume study titled Automobiles.
 It focused on the future of the automobile age and "collected facts on manufacturing and distribution, on the influence of women on automobile purchase".
 The study predicted correctly that the number of grades and makes would be reduced in the future and it "envisaged the dimensions and even the shape of the automobile market."
 This information resulted in an increase in advertising by automobile manufacturers, in order to obtain customers faster than their competitors in the burgeoning market for automobiles.

 Largely due to Parlin's success, other commercial organisations began creating Departments of Commercial Research including: United States Rubber Company in 1915 and Swift and Company in 1916.
 Foreseeing a need for "standardized definitions and common measures" after the release of Parlin's studies, the Audit Bureau of Circulations was formed in 1914 in order to regulate publisher's claims for newspaper and magazine circulations.

 During the 1920s, Parlin went on to found the "first commercial research company" with Donald M. Hobart, backed by the Curtis Publishing Company, called National Analysts.
 He began a new series of investigations in 1929 into the aviation industry and the importance of airplanes in the transportation of commercial products.
-The aviation report was released in April of 1930 and titled The Aviation Industry.
+The aviation report was released in April 1930 and titled The Aviation Industry.
 In it, he concluded that private airplane ownership would massively increase by 1940, a significant amount of long-distance mail will begin being sent via planes, and that the number of plane making companies and types of planes would be massively reduced due to expansion and competition.
 Parlin retired from the company in 1938 and was succeeded by Hobart.